kelj0/NonCSBooksNotes/README.md

 > If your time horizon is always very short.
 Real work involves planning further ahead than the immediate horizon

+Little and often

+Schedule regular checks for your projects to ensure that they are developing in the way you want them to

 ```